 The process was, unfortunately, not without casualties.
 This is what I mean by "50% chance of fail" when using my mom's old sewing machine.
 At least I was lucky enough that my materials weren't consumed and replacing the needle was enough to allow me to continue crafting.

 After hemming the part that had been cropped, there was still the question of how I could get this creation to stay on my body.
-I decided on a simple to use, simple to make, solution - a drawstringribbon.
+I decided on a simple to use, simple to make, solution - a draw

 Sewing in a simple fold in which to put the ribbon, I had to put the ribbon IN and did not have any fancy tools with which to do so.
 Mom directed me to a bobby pin.
 This simple solution worked very well and shortly after worming it through the skirt, I had a finished project.